Kratom Usage by State

 Kratom comes in three main veins, distinguished by the vein colors in the leaves at the time of harvest.
 These are red, green, and white, and each has a slightly different concentration of alkaloids and thus a different effect on the body.
 Kratom also comes in strains, which usually (although not always) denote where the plant was grown.
 Due to climatic conditions, soil conditions, and other factors, the different strains also have slightly different effects.

-Although Kratom has been consumed, usually by chewing the leaves, for centuries in Southeast Asia, it arrived on U.S. shores only in the 1990s.
-At first, Kratom was not widely used, but over the years, it has become increasingly popular as an herbal alternative to coffee or opiates.
+Although kratom has been consumed, usually by chewing the leaves, for centuries in Southeast Asia, it arrived on U.S. shores only in the 1990s.
+At first, kratom was not widely used, but over the years, it has become increasingly popular as an herbal alternative to coffee or opiates.
 In some cases, it has been used to assist with opiate withdrawal.

-Kratom use in the US
+Kratom use in the U.S.

-Since the ’90s, Kratom use has steadily increased in the U.S. One study estimates that in 2019, Kratom users represented 0.8% of the U.S. population, equating to 2,031,803 adults
+Since the ’90s, kratom use has steadily increased in the U.S. One study estimates that in 2019, Kratom users represented 0.8% of the U.S. population, equating to 2,031,803 adults

-In terms of Kratom searches in the U.S., data suggests that the top three Kratom user states are California, Texas, and Florida.
+In terms of kratom searches in the U.S., data suggests that the top three kratom user states are California, Texas, and Florida.

-Californians show the most interest in Kratom, with 49,500 searches a month, followed closely by Texans and Floridians, both at 40,500.
+Californians show the most interest in kratom, with 49,500 searches a month, followed closely by Texans and Floridians, both at 40,500.

 New York and Pennsylvania come in at 27,100 and 22,200 respectively.
-Washington, Ohio, Illinois, and North Carolina tie for fifth-highest Kratom search volume at 18,100.
-Virginia, Tennessee, Georgia, and Colorado are the sixth-largest Kratom searchers at 14,800.
+Washington, Ohio, Illinois, and North Carolina tie for fifth-highest kratom search volume at 18,100.
+Virginia, Tennessee, Georgia, and Colorado are the sixth-largest kratom searchers at 14,800.

 Oregon, Missouri, and Arizona see about 12,100 searches per month, while Michigan, Massachusetts, and New Jersey sit at around 9,900 searches per month.

-On the other end of the scale, the states that ranked lowest for Kratom searches and therefore Kratom use were Montana and Hawaii at 1900 searches, South Dakota at 1600 searches, North Dakota and Alaska at 1300 searches, and Wyoming and Delaware at only 1000 searches per month.
+On the other end of the scale, the states that ranked lowest for kratom searches and therefore kratom use were Montana and Hawaii at 1900 searches, South Dakota at 1600 searches, North Dakota and Alaska at 1300 searches, and Wyoming and Delaware at only 1000 searches per month.

 Out of the 50 states of the U.S, Kratom is legal or legal with restrictions in all but six states, as listed below.

-The states where Kratom is completely banned are:
+The states where kratom is banned are:

 • Wisconsin